 The emails shifted to trash, went to the Trash folder, permanently deleted them.

 - Go to the browser and open https://photos.google.com/settings

 - Click on the Photos and here you can see all your photos, check out the photos and videos you won’t require anymore.

 - Select them and click on the bin icon.

 - After that, empty your Trash folder.

-Follow all the 3 steps to free up your space.
-Definitely, this would get you space which is unnecessary occupied by the files, emails, and photos which are no longer in use.
+Follow all three steps to free up your space.
+This would get you to play, which is unnecessary occupied by the files, emails, and photos that are no longer in use.

-still, if you want to keep all those files and emails, the only option left is to purchase storage plans to continue using Gmail services.
+Still, if you want to keep all those files and emails, the only option is to purchase storage plans to continue using Gmail services.

-Otherwise, create a new Gmail account where you get another 15 GB of the free space.
+Otherwise, create a new Gmail account to get another 15 GB of free space.